 (right) One of the old gravestones

 One of the best-known memorials in the cemetery is that of Highland Mary, whose remains were likewise moved here from the Old West Kirkyard.
+The former site of the Old West Kirkyard is still marked; compare views of it in 2007 and 2019.
 Next to Highland Mary's Memorial is the Watt Cairn, commemorating the engineer James Watt.
 Although the memorial is interesting in itself, its original conception was far grander (see the description accompanying the photograph):

 |(left) Highland Mary Monument|